wilsonjcarter/pmx/examples/02_protonation_C2CM/README.md

 log_> Total charge of state B = 0
 ```

-Notice that while our the the protein charge goes from -5 to -6 and the peptide goes from -1 to 0, our single-box double-system approach ensures the system charge remains zero.
+Notice that while the protein charge goes from -5 to -6, the peptide goes from -1 to 0; this ensures the system charge remains zero.

 ---